umihico/firebaseui-web-react/README.md

 ### Accessing the FirebaseUI instance

 To allow for further configuration you can access the firebaseUI instance before it is started.
-To do this you can pass a `uiCallback` callback function that wil be passed the Firebase UI instance.
+To do this you can pass a `uiCallback` callback function that will be passed the Firebase UI instance.
 For example here is how to enable the `disableAutoSignIn()` option:

 ```js
 // ...